First-order hyperbolic formulation of the pure tetrad teleparallel gravity theory: Introduction

 We note that we do not consider the most general TEGR formulation as for example presented in \cite{AldrovandiPereiraBook}.
 The linear connection of TEGR is the sum of the two parts: the \We\ connection (which is the historical connection of TEGR) and the spin connection (parametrized by Lorentz matrices) representing the inertial content of the tetrad.
 The spin connection is necessary to separate the inertial effect of a chosen frame from its gravity content as well as for establishing the full covariance of the theory \cite{AldrovandiPereiraBook,Golovnev2017a,Krssak2019}, i.e. with respect to both the diffeomorphisms of the spacetime and the Lorentz transformations of tangent spaces.
-However, being important from the theoretical viewpoint and for extensions of teleparallel gravity \cite{Golovnev2017a}, the spin connection of TEGR introduces extra degrees of freedom which do not have evolution equations and therefore can be treated as parameters (not state variables) of the theory.
-Since we are interested in developing a computational framework for GR, the consideration of this paper is, therefore, restricted to the frames for which the spin connection is set to zero globally, that is we deliberately work in the class of inertial frames.
+However, being important from the theoretical viewpoint and for extensions of teleparallel gravity \cite{Golovnev2017a}, the spin connection introduces extra degrees of freedom which do not have evolution equations in TEGR and therefore can be treated as non-dynamical parameters of the theory.
+Since we are interested in developing a computational framework for GR, the consideration of this paper is, therefore, restricted to the frames for which the spin connection is set to zero globally (\We\ gauge).
 We thus consider TEGR in its historical, or \emph{pure tetrad}, formulation \cite{Golovnev2017a}.